AI For Active Roof Leak Calls

 Every stat references a public source below, so the revenue argument stays grounded instead of padded with invented benchmarks.

-Leak-specific value supports fast routing because a small number of recovered active-leak calls can matter before larger repair, insurance, or replacement opportunities are considered.
+Leak-specific value supports fast dispatch decisions because a small number of recovered active leak calls can matter before larger repair, insurance, or replacement opportunities are considered.

 Storm-driven roofing demand can arrive in concentrated bursts, which makes missed-call recovery most valuable when local crews are busiest.